Crypt0Genesis/neutaro-node/README.md

 To deploy your Neutaro Validator node using this script, simply execute the deployment script and follow the on-screen prompts.

 **Getting Started:**
-To get started with deploying your OraiChain Validator node using this script, follow these simple steps:
+To get started with deploying your Neutaro Validator node using this script, follow these simple steps:

 ************************************************************************************************************************